 The HVAC and R Technician certificate program is 41 weeks in duration combining classroom and shop instruction.
 After learning direct refrigeration systems, a broad range of topics focused on HVAC systems design, operation and controls are learned.
 Emphasis will be placed on diagnosis, service requirements and procedures.
 The first two levels of Gas B training is also included. (level 2 & 3).

 Who it’s for

 This career path is suited to those who are interested in designing, building, maintaining and repairing essential indoor comfort and cooling systems and who enjoy being independent, troubleshooting and and problem solving.

 Graduates of this program who enter the trade within one year of graduation can expect to receive credit for three levels of technical training for the Refrigeration and Air Conditioning Mechanic apprenticeship.

-Students are encouraged to return to Level 4 apprentice training (8 weeks) when appropriate to receive the Class B Gas training and prepare for the Interprovincial Red Seal certification exam.
+Students are encouraged to return to Level 4 apprentice training (10 weeks) when appropriate to complete their level 4 training to qualify to write their Gas B ticket and prepare for the Interprovincial Red Seal certification exam.

 The Heating, Ventilation, Air Conditioning and Refrigeration Technician program will produce competent entry-level tradespersons who are knowledgeable in all aspects of the HVAC and R industry.
 Graduates of this program will be prepared to enter and complete a Refrigeration and Air Conditioning Apprenticeship with employers such as commercial/industrial refrigeration contractors, air conditioning commercial contractors, HVAC and R controls, or they may find positions in building maintenance.
 Workers in this trade must be apprentices or journeypersons.